 State Tourism organizations feature valuable information.
 They are the secret weapon for finding great content to share.
 Each state does a tremendous job at promoting its own tourism.
 Thus, we focus on some valuable resources on these state tourism websites.
-We feature the four states that B&B Consulting has clients in.
+We feature the three states that B&B Consulting has clients in.

 Discover South Carolina

 South Carolina's state tourism website, Discover South Carolina, is loaded with appealing images and information about The Palmetto State.
 Click the link at click at the top of the website.
 There you can request their free guide by mail, to view it online, and/or to download it.